16 Feb How To: Cringy And Worst Wedding Speech Guide(Last Updated On: 17/11/2018)

 Be sure to take note so you don’t don’t fall into the same trap if you have to give a wedding speech.
 You do not want to be known for the “Worst Wedding Speech” someone ever heard.
 Sit back and enjoy our 15 worst things to do for a wedding speech that we have seen at various weddings and combined it into one funtastic blog.

 If someone utters this phrase when they start their speech, it means that it will be filled with lots of “um’s”, long pauses and trying to scrape for ideas on the go.
 Sorry to break it to you BUT if you don’t practice then people will think “why did you even both to get up and talk”.

 Have Too Much To Drink

 Everyone loves a good party especially at a wedding and its fine to have a glass or 2 before your speech.
-If you drink too much then you will have a slurred, incoherent speech and risk blurting out inappropriate comments that you may regret later.
-Especially if its being recorded.
+If you drink too much, then you will have a slurred, incoherent speech and risk blurting out inappropriate comments that you may regret later.
+Especially if the speech is being recorded.